 The Atego’s fuel-saving start/stop system is celebrating its tenth birthday and has never before been met with more enthusiasm by customers.
 It cuts fuel consumption by an average of up to three percent.

 The way this automatic system functions is very simple: it switches the engine off whenever the truck has been at a standstill for at least three seconds, the transmission is in neutral and the clutch is not disengaged.
 If the driver then steps on the clutch, the engine is immediately and automatically turned on again.
-The installation rate for the engine start/stop systems stands at 46 percent for the Atego – and in Germany it is as much as 61 percent.
+The installation rate for the engine start/stop systems stands at 46 percent.